erekhinskaya/UAWelcome-graph/README.md

 ```
 ## TigerGraph
-If you want to use your instance of Tigergraph, please see ./tigergraph folder with exported schema and GSQL queries used in this project.
+If you want to use your instance of Tigergraph, please see the ./tigergraph folder with exported schema and GSQL queries used in this project.
 You can import them to your instance for full control: https://docs.tigergraph.com/gui/current/graphstudio/export-and-import-solution

 ## The Schema
 Vertices represent people, the services they might need and the services they can offer.
-There is a variety of services with different attributes that can be exchanged.
-Also, volunteering activities are represented separately as it's a more continuos activity and not necesserely benefits a particular refugee case directy.
+There are a variety of services with different attributes that can be exchanged.
+Also, volunteering activities such as Writing are represented separately as they are semantically different from helping refugees directly.

 ## Quick Start Guide

-We recommend you to create your own instance of TigerGraph.
-The graph used by default is shared between users, so you might see different results depending on other user actions.
+We recommend that you create your own instance of TigerGraph.
+The graph used by default is shared between users, so you might see different results depending on other user's actions.

 1. Upload the form submission information ./data/demo_data.csv under Upload & Parse CSV app.
 2. See a simple view for Ticket Donators - these are people selected by appTicketDonators query.
-You can export the data as a csv, upload it to MailChimp and do an email campaing.
-All you need to know at this point as a volunteer, nothing extra.
+You can export the data as a csv, upload it to MailChimp and do an email campaign.
+This is all you need to know at this point as a volunteer, nothing extra.
-3. There is a number of views for Verification of Refugees, Angels (those who hosts and directly helps Refugees), and Volunteers (those who coordinate the operations - the primary users of the platform).
-When user works on verification, the idea is to contact the person, double-check the data and mark as verified, so that the record is picked up by downstream tasks.
+3. There are a number of views for the Verification of Refugees, Angels (those who hosts and helps Refugees directly), and Volunteers (those who coordinate the operations - the primary users of the platform).
+When a user works on verification, the idea is to contact the person, double-check the data and mark it as verified, so that the record is picked up by downstream tasks.
-4. Matching apps allow to connect the need and available resource.
+4. Matching apps allow us to connect  needs with available resources.
 You can see a single need on top, as well as options at the bottom.
-If you run this scenario on top of empty store, you can see that the first match shown requires to host 4 people, while the next one goes down to 3.
-The overall idea of matching is to provide for the needs of refugees at the best we can, also avoiding the wasted resources.
+If you run this scenario on top of the empty store, you can see that the first match shown requires the hosting for 4 people, while the next one goes down to 3.
+The overall idea of matching is to provide for the needs of refugees as best we can while avoiding the wasted resources.
 5. Entity Resolution.
-There is an early version of resolving person entities based on matching name, email and phone number.
+There is an early version of resolving person entities based on matching names, emails and phone numbers.

 ## Development

 Want to contribute or use it for your team?
 Great!

 ### Create a new View
-View is basically a table generated from attributes of a person and services she can provide.
-Mostly used for verification and collecting further detail.
+View is basically a table generated from the attributes of a person and services they can provide.
+This is mostly used for verification and collecting further details.
 You would need to create a single GSQL query to fetch the data, and a few lines of code to communicate how columns should behave - uneditable/editable text, drop down, etc.

-### Create a new Matching
+### Create a new Match
 The needs and available resources are sorted from larger/harder to smaller/easier.
-Then for each need, we find K resources (looping top-down on the sorted resource) that satisfy some hard-limit criteria and were not assigned yet more than M times.
-We can further enhance this benefit scores and do a full-blown [Assignment Problem]( https://en.wikipedia.org/wiki/Assignment_problem), but the current priority is to have a sub-optimal solution that is easy to maintain as we keep gathering insights.
+Then for each need, we find K resources (looping top-down on the sorted resource) that satisfy some hard-limit criteria and were not yet assigned more than M times.
+We can further enhance these benefit scores and do a full-blown [Assignment Problem]( https://en.wikipedia.org/wiki/Assignment_problem), but the current priority is to have a sub-optimal solution that is easy to maintain as we keep gathering insights.
+From architecture perspective, GSQL is flexible to represent the whole algorithm in one query, making it easy to maintain.

-For a new matching, you need to create two per-installed queries:
+For a new match app, you need to create two per-installed queries:
-1. matchResourceType for generating candidate pairs, ResourceType should exact Vertex type from the graph schema.
+1. matchResourceType for generating candidate pairs.
+The ResourceType should be the exact Vertex type from the graph schema.
 2. printResourceType for displaying the tables.

 On the code side, all you need to do is extend Matcher<ResourceType>(AbstractMatcherApp).

 ## Vision

-Currently, this version is an early prototype.
-Immediate priorities are:
- - is to expand to all forms and tasks currently at hand
+- to expand to all forms and tasks currently at hand
- - improve UI to minimize the clicks
+- improve UI to minimize clicks
- - include guidelines for outliers and edge cases - general and specific (i.e. if you see that applicant filled in a wrong form - fill in a correct form with relevant data, and remove current record)
+- include guidelines for outliers and edge cases - general and specific (i.e. if you see that an applicant filled out the wrong form - fill out a correct form with relevant data, and remove the current record)
+- error handling

 ### Must-have Features:
-1. Scaling for larger team:
+1. Scaling for larger teams:
     - authentications & access group (can be modelled in the graph together with processes)
     - concurrent updates
 2. Smarter parsing - mapping from original forms/csv headers to parsing functions to vertex attributes
 3. User profile page to be able to enable/disable types of activities, maintain schedule
 4. Handling temporality - "X provides accommodation for Y from Date1 to Date2"

-### In long run:
+### In The Longer Run:
 1. NLP - parse textual fields to extract more information about needs, recognize mistakes (contradicting data, filling a wrong form).
-2. Machine Translation, as it's one of the barries for help.
+2. Machine Translation, to overcome language barrier for volunteers helping multi-language cases.
+3. The overall ambition is to become an open-source crowdsourcing platform that can be used for various social causes.

 ## Team
-The project was started for TigerGraph hackaton by:
+The project was started for the TigerGraph hackathon by:

 [Tatiana Erekhinskaya] - Tech Lead, please contact via LinkedIn